-When a child has made a disclosure, the member of staff/volunteer must;
+When a child has made a disclosure, the member of staff/volunteer must:

-- record as soon as possible after the conversation.
+- Record as soon as possible after the conversation.
 Use the school system of recording using My Concern wherever possible.
-If My Concern is not available then record on writing; - not destroy any notes in case they are needed for legal reasons; - record the date, time, place and any noticeable non-verbal behaviour and the words used by the child; - draw a diagram to indicate the position of any injuries if relevant; and - record statements and observations rather than interpretations or assumptions
+If My Concern is not available, then record in writing on a concern form. - Not destroy any notes in case they are needed for legal reasons. - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child. - Draw a diagram to indicate the position of any injuries if relevant; and - Record statements and observations rather than interpretations or assumptions